oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 If it is necessary to expose T3 outside the firewall, using two-way SSL and connection filters to ensure that only known clients can connect to T3 ports.

 ## License
-To download and run the Oracle WebLogic Server Proxy Plugins 12.2.1.3.0 distribution, regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from the Oracle website and accept the license indicated on that page.
+To download and run the Oracle WebLogic Server Proxy Plugins, version 12.2.1.3.0 or 12.2.1.4.0 distribution, regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from the Oracle website and accept the license indicated on that page.

 To download and run the Oracle JDK, regardless of inside or outside a Docker container, you must download the binary from the Oracle website and accept the license indicated on that page.